 The first step is identifying service that meets the society’s qualifications.
 A number of societies consider activities around the Revolutionary period to be “qualifying” for descendants of a specific ancestor, including The National Society of the Colonial Dames of America, The Colonial Dames of America , The Sons of the American Revolution, The Daughters of the American Revolution, and the Society of the Cincinnati.
 The requirements for the type of service and the time period during which it must have occurred vary by the society.
 Read the requirements carefully and discuss with the registrar or your genealogist!

 For ancestors from Connecticut, there are some wonderful resources that can assist in your search.
 Debbie Duay’s “Revolutionary War Service” page lists many of the places in which documentation of an ancestor’s Connecticut service may be found.
-To determine if an ancestor was an officer, Heitman’s Historical Register of Officers of the Colonial Army may also be of use.

 A few additional points to consider: